-Copies of the guidelines and financial procedures are available on the OSA website and through a student's electronic portfolio.
+Copies of the regulations, guidelines, and financial procedures are available on the OSA website and through a student's electronic portfolio.

 Application for study abroad entails gaining the preapproval of a faculty advisor.
 Up to four course credits are normally allowed for each of two semesters.
-Permission for a fifth credit for any given semester may be granted by the program director in the case of Wesleyan programs and by the director of international studies for Wesleyan-approved programs and must also be approved by the advisor.
+Permission for up to a fifth course credit in any given semester may be granted by the program director in the case of Wesleyan-administered programs and by the Associate Director of Study Abroad for Wesleyan-approved programs and must also be approved by the advisor.
 Grades earned will be reported on the Wesleyan transcript and will be counted in GPA calculations.
 Students automatically receive credit toward graduation for this preapproved program of instruction.
-This is the only way in which credit is given for courses taken abroad, except for courses taken during the summer, which are processed as transfer credit.
+This is the only way in which credit is given for courses taken abroad, except for courses taken abroad during the winter session or summer, which are processed as transfer credit.

-Credit toward completion of a major is not granted automatically for courses taken abroad.
-Students must consult with a faculty member or major advisor when applying for study abroad and must have courses for major credit preapproved by the department before departure or, in the event that course information is not available before the program begins, at the point of course registration in the program.
-Major credit is not granted retroactively, and students who need to change course selections on arrival abroad must seek approval at the time of registration through their major advisor and the Office of International Studies.
+Credit toward completion of a major, certificate, or minor is not granted automatically for courses taken abroad.
+Students must consult with the relevant chair or advisor when applying for study abroad and must have courses for major, certificate, or minor credit preapproved before departure or, in the event that course information is not available before the program begins, at the point of course registration.
+Such credit is not granted retroactively, and students who need to change course selections on arrival abroad must seek approval at the time of registration through their advisor and the Office of Study Abroad.
 It is the responsibility of the student to check with the class dean concerning progress toward graduation and the possibility of oversubscription.
-General education credit may be granted for courses taken on administered and approved programs abroad only if requested through the Office of International Studies and approved by the academic deans before departure or, when course listings are not available beforehand, at the point of course registration in the program.
+General education credit may be granted for courses taken on administered and approved programs abroad only if requested through the Office of Study Abroad.

 Students placed on strict probation at the end of the semester and students on medical leave are not eligible to study abroad the following semester; exceptions may be made in the latter case.
 Any grade of incomplete (IN), deferred grade (X), or absent from final exam (AB) must be resolved two weeks prior to the student's departure date, and students with such grades on their transcript should consult with their class dean about the resolution process.